Former GOP Rep. Doug Ose enters California recall election

 The former congressman said he was ready to work across party lines to reopen schools and businesses in a state upended by the coronavirus, while taking on the long-running homelessness crisis.

-“Californians are tired of having a governor whose operating themes are hypocrisy, self-interest, half truths and mediocrity,” Ose said in a statement announcing his candidacy.
+“Californians are tired of having a governor whose operating themes are hypocrisy, self-interest, half truths and mediocrity,” Ose, 65, said in a statement announcing his candidacy.

 “Newsom sides with unions that close our schools while sending his own kids to private school.
 He dines in the state’s fanciest restaurants while telling everyone else to stay at home.
 He lives in a gated mansion while allowing the state’s homeless crisis to spin out of control.
 Enough is enough,” added Ose, who served in Congress from 1999 to January 2005.